 We operate under the Children’s Commissioner Act 2003.
 The Act gives us three key functions:

 The Commissioner is a ‘National Preventative Mechanism’ under the Crimes of Torture Amendment Act 2003 and has responsibilities under the Optional Protocol to the United Nations Convention Against Cruel, Inhuman or Degrading Treatment or Punishment (OPCAT).

 Read a summary of our legislative mandate.

-See our current priorities here.
+See the Commissioner's current priorities (PDF, 787KB).

 The Responsible Minister

 The Commissioner meets regularly with the Responsible Minister, Hon Anne Tolley, and provides briefings on issues relating to the interests, rights and welfare of children.
 We have an output agreement with the Minister and we publish quarterly reports, an annual report, and an annual statement of intent.